hdShang/arxiv-daily/docs/cs-CL/2025-08-29/papers/250821448v2-beyond-the-surface-probing-the-ideological-depth-of-large-language-m.md

 ---
 layout: default
-title: Beyond the Surface: Probing the Ideological Depth of Large Language Models
+title: "Beyond the Surface: Probing the Ideological Depth of Large Language Models"
 ---

 # Beyond the Surface: Probing the Ideological Depth of Large Language Models